Alfred Sherman: Young communist

 Alfred Sherman joined the Communist Party as a teenager and abandoned his studies at Chelsea Polytechnic at the age of 17, later explaining, "to be a Jew in 1930s Britain was to be alienated.
 The world proletariat offered us a home."
 He then volunteered to fight for the Major Attlee Battalion of the International Brigades during the Spanish Civil War, 1937–38, where he was taken prisoner and repatriated to Britain.
 After returning home, he worked in a London electrical factory.

-Between 1939 and 1945 he served in the Middle East in the Field Security and Occupied Enemy Territory Administration.
+Between 1939 and 1945, he served in the Middle East in the Field Security and Occupied Enemy Territory Administration.
 After the war, in the summer of 1948 he was expelled from the Communist Party for "Titoist deviationism" and subsequently spent some time in Yugoslavia as a volunteer in a "youth work brigade".

 Political changes

 After graduating from the London School of Economics (LSE) in 1950, he returned to Belgrade as a correspondent for The Observer.
 Already fluent in the language known as Serbo-Croatian at that time, he acquired an encyclopaedic knowledge of the history, culture and politics of the South Slavs.
 He also developed a lifelong affinity for the Serbs, comparable to that of Dame Rebecca West.
-That affinity was rekindled in the 1990s, when Sherman became a leading critic of the Western policy in the Balkans.
+That affinity was rekindled in the 1990s, when Sherman became a leading critic of the American policy in the former Yugoslavia.